leonardokelava/Getting-and-cleaning-data--Course-project/README.md

 To create your own copy of data, open the run_analysis script in R and source it.
-It will create a table with the data in your working directory.
+It will create a table with the data and store it in file "assignment.txt" which will be stored in your working directory.
-Then open that table using:
+Then open that table by writing ext commands in  R command prompt:

-data <- read.table(file_path, header = TRUE)
+>>> data <- read.table("assignment.txt", header = TRUE)

-View(data)
+>>>View(data)